Online version revised and complete as of June 15, 2021.

 The Company shall make every effort to take immediate remedial action on safety procedures brought to its attention.
 Matters of concern with regard to health and safety of employees shall be referred to the Safety Committee for discussion.

-It is understood that an employee may refuse to work where he/she has reasonable cause to believe dangerous conditions prevail as described in the Canada Labour Code.
-It shall be the employee’s responsibility to immediately notify his/her supervisor or the manager in charge of the work if such circumstances arise.
+It is understood that an employee may refuse to work where they have reasonable cause to believe dangerous conditions prevail as described in the Canada Labour Code.
+It shall be the employee’s responsibility to immediately notify their supervisor or the manager in charge of the work if such circumstances arise.
 In the event that the appropriate supervisor or manager is not available, it shall be the employee’s responsibility to summon help, provided such help will eliminate or alleviate the hazardous situation.
 Refusal of work under provisions of this Article applies only to that part of the job considered hazardous.

 The Company agrees to supply safety devices where conditions require their use and the employee shall wear or use such devices.